 Dr. Treadwell answers your questions about Juvenon™ Cellular Health Supplement

-question: A friend claims many people don’t even digest vitamins and that chewing up vitamins or using liquid vitamins is the only way to have effective delivery.
-This is his claim but I know of no data to back it.
-What is the most effective way to take Juvenon and the other Century Club supplements?– D
+Question: A friend claims that many people don’t even digest vitamins and that chewing up vitamins or using liquid vitamins is the only way to have effective delivery.
+This is his claim but I know of no data to support it.
+What is the most effective way to take Juvenon and other examples of Dr. Bruce Ames’ supplements?– D

-answer: Some people may find that taking vitamins in liquid form is more effective than tablet form.
+Answer: Some people may find that taking vitamins in liquid form is more effective than tablet form.
 However, in general, tablets dissolve readily and should be absorbed as well, or almost as well, as a liquid.
 I suggest taking the tablets with water or juice.
-If you find it difficult to swallow a tablet, try taking it with a thicker drink, like V-8 juice, or a food like yogurt.
+If you find it difficult to swallow a tablet, try taking it with a thicker drink, such as low-sodium tomato juice, or a food such as a yogurt.

 Benjamin V. Treadwell, Ph.D., is a former Harvard Medical School associate professor.